pknichols/chondria_occupancy/README.md

 * Efficiency (efficiency as calculated by BMS MIC; numeric)
 * ID (USER-ADDED COLUMN: continuous and unique identifier for each qPCR reaction, must match platedata; character)

-Run eDNA_occupancy.RMD with working directory set to the location of the above files.
+Open eDNA_occupancy.RMD in R Studio with working directory set to the location of the above files to run the example data.